RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SavePoseMover.md

 *Back to [[Mover|Movers-RosettaScripts]] page.*
 ## SavePoseMover

-This mover allows one to save a pose at any time point through out a trajectory or from disk, and recall it any time point again to replace a current pose.
+This mover allows one to save a pose at any time point through out a trajectory or from disk, and recall it any time point again to replace a current pose or pass it to a mover or SimpleMetric.
 Can also just be used with filter, eg. delta filters.

 ```xml
 <SavePoseMover name="native" restore_pose="(1, &bool)" reference_name="(&string)" pdb_file="(&string)" />